 Brenda is also co-author of several peer-reviewed journal articles.
 She is the lead clinical nutrition specialist for the diabetes intervention project in the Marshall Islands, and recently completed a lifestyle intervention demonstration program in Lithuania.
-She is a past chair of the Vegetarian Nutrition Dietetic Practice Group of the Academy of Nutrition and Dietetics, and in 2007 was inducted into the Vegetarian Hall of Fame.
+Brenda is a past chair of the Vegetarian Nutrition Dietetic Practice Group of the Academy of Nutrition and Dietetics, and in 2007, was inducted into the Vegetarian Hall of Fame.

-Has your doctor ever given you a prescription for healthy eating?
-Research shows that an optimal diet can dramatically reduce your risk of many chronic diseases, including heart disease, diabetes and cancer, and it can serve as a powerful treatment option.
+Approximately 70% of North Americans will die as a result of a diet and lifestyle-induced disease.
+Yet, an estimated 90% of type 2 diabetes, 80-90% of heart disease and 40-70% of cancers are considered entirely preventable.
+This presentation examines the strength of the link between diet and disease, and explores current evidence as it relates to plant-based diets.
+Eating a whole-food, plant-based diet can dramatically reduce your risk of many chronic diseases, and can serve as a powerful treatment option.
 In this presentation, you’ll learn about the dietary components most strongly linked to these diseases, and the dietary components that provide the greatest protection.
 You’ll discover practical ways to construct a diet that is truly optimal for human health.

 Cutting Edge Plant-Based Nutrition: Separating Myth from Fact

-There is no question that plant-based diets are best for human health, but is there is considerable controversy about the finer details of such diets.
+There is no question that plant-based diets are best for human health, but there is considerable controversy about the finer details of such diets.
 Can people eating plants get enough high quality protein from plants?
 How much protein do people need at various stages of the lifecycle?
 Don’t people who forgo meat end up anemic?
 Isn’t fish necessary for long-chain omega-3 fatty acids?
 How can we get enough calcium without dairy products?
 Doesn’t the lack of B12 in plant foods prove that people need meat?
 In this presentation, Brenda provides practical, evidence-based answers to many of the most pressing questions about plant-based eating.

 Deconstructing the Keto and Paleo Diets

 The keto and Paleo diets are currently viewed by many as the answer to our health crisis.
 Both have hit #1 on Google search for diets.
 The keto diet is the most extreme of all low-carb diets, with less than 5% of energy coming from carbohydrates, and over 75% from fat.
 The Paleo diet is the least extreme of the low-carb diets, with about 20% of calories from carbohydrates, and about 50% of calories from fat.
 However, it provides about 30% of calories from protein, with a huge emphasis on animal protein.
 Foods previously perceived as healthful, like legumes and whole grains, are eliminated in both diets.
-There is no question that keto and Paleo advocates get one thing right – the removal of ultra-processed starchy foods, and refined sugars.
+There is no question that keto and Paleo advocates get one thing right – the removal of ultra-processed starchy foods and refined sugars.
 But they have also gotten some things wrong.
 In this presentation, Brenda Davis, RD examines the claims of the keto and Paleo movements – the pluses, minuses, and the broader implications of these dietary trends.